runjuu/page2image/README.md

 ##### quality
 images quality, but if the type is 'png', quality will not take effect
 > default 100

-##### fullPage
-if true, take a full page screenshot, otherwise images height with as same as page's height
-> default true

 <br/><hr/>
 ### if you have any questions 🤔 => [new issues](https://github.com/Runjuu/page2image/issues/new)